DeepakSingh9/Data-Ingesion-Engineer-DEEPAK/README.md

 Architecture:
-a)AWS lambda (for the server less code) b)2 aws s3 :source and destination bucket for storing and saving.Also will trigger the lambda for conversion process when a file is added to S3 source bucket aws c)EC2:  to prepare the deployment package d)aws cloudwatch logs :optional, to check if events are working fine in the initial stage
+a)AWS lambda (for the server less code) b)2 aws s3 :source and destination bucket for storing and saving.Also will trigger the lambda for conversion process when a file is added to S3 source bucket c)EC2:  to prepare the deployment package d)aws cloudwatch logs (optional):to check if events are working fine in the initial stage

 ### steps involved